 Trial on the Potomac: The Impeachment of President Nixon

-Geoff is a technical consultant for a stage play by George Bugatti, which opens for a five-week Off-Broadway production on August 6th, staring Rich Little as President Nixon.
-It will be performed at St. Clement’s Theatre, 46th Street at Ninth Avenue in mid-town Manhattan, on Thursdays through Sunday matinee for each week, until closing on September 5th.
+Geoff was a technical consultant for a stage play by George Bugatti, which opened for a five-week off-Broadway production on August 4, 2021, staring Rich Little as President Nixon.
+It was performed at St. Clement’s Theatre, 46th Street (between Ninth and Tenth), in mid-town Manhattan, until closing on September 4.

-The plot has President Nixon choosing to stand trial in the Senate, rather than resigning in the face of certain impeachment by the House.
-We already know how such a trial might have been conducted from the Clinton and Trump experiences, but the drama comes from disclosure of the wrongdoing by prosecutors and judges, as documented in my 2015 book, which comes out during the trial.
-As such, the play asks: if everything we know today–about how Nixon was improperly driven from office–had been known back then, could Nixon’s opponents have mustered the necessary votes to remove him from office?
+The plot had President Nixon choosing to stand trial in the Senate, rather than resigning in the face of certain impeachment by the House.
+We already know how such a trial might have been conducted from the Clinton and Trump experiences, but the drama comes from disclosure of the wrongdoing by prosecutors and judges, as documented in my writings, which comes out during the trial.
+As such, the play asks: if everything we know today–about how Nixon was improperly driven from office–had been known back then, could Nixon’s opponents have mustered the necessary sixty-seven votes to remove him?

 Hugh Hewitt Podcast